specklesystems/speckle-docs-OLD/user/grasshopper.md

 # Grasshopper

+## Getting Started

 Speckle currently supports Grasshopper for McNeel Rhino 6 and 7.

-## Getting Started

-To install this connector and add your Speckle account proceed by following the instructions in [Speckle Manager](/user/manager).
+To install this Connector and connect your Speckle account, make sure to follow the instructions in [Speckle Manager](/user/manager).

 ![GH Connector components](./img-gh/speckle-gh-main-tab.png)

 Once installed, the **Grasshopper Connector** will appear under the `Speckle 2` tab, or if you use _tab icons_ you'll see our new Speckle logo instead.

-The connector is divided into 2 main categories, on the Speckle 2 category you will find:
+The following component categories are intended for all users:

-- The Send/Receive nodes
+- Send/Receive nodes
 - Account category, holding all account related nodes.
 - Stream category, holding all stream related nodes.

-You'll also find the `Speckle 2Dev`.
-These categories hold nodes designed for advanced users and developers:
+We've also built a few components designed for advanced users and developers:

 - Dev/Conversion: Conversion + serialization nodes.
 - Dev/Transports: Not sure what transports are?
 Check [this](/dev/transports.md) out!